mk251-stack/INDE-577-Final-Project/examples/Supervised_Learning/Multilayer_Perceptron/README.md

 - Susceptible to overfitting; train/validation curves are important diagnostics.

 ## Conclusions
 MLP is appropriate when nonlinear relationships and interactions matter, but requires careful tuning and regularization to generalize.
-This outcome is expected for a minimal MLP implementation without advanced optimizers,regularization, or architectural enhancements, and serves as a diagnostic baseline rather than a production-ready neural network.
+This outcome is expected for a minimal MLP implementation without advanced optimizers, regularization, or architectural enhancements, and serves as a diagnostic baseline rather than a production-ready neural network.